 There are plenty of other foods and beverages you should not allow your dog to eat: alcohol, excessive salt or sugars, raw eggs, or avocado, to name but a few.
 (Avocado can be poisonous; alcohol and salty snacks can cause the same problems in dogs as people, only often amplified.)
 As tempting as it may be to let your dog get his or her inner wolf out, avoid giving raw meat and bones as pet food.
 In addition to the potential for bacterial infection, your dog can easily choke or rupture its gastrointestinal lining with a bone splinter.
 Giving your dog a snack of leavened bread dough is also a bad idea.
 The yeast-triggered rising of the dough can cause problems in your buddy’s stomach or intestines.

 Again, seek counsel with your veterinarian before making any adjustments to your dog’s diet.
 Find out directly from a reputable source what you should or shouldn’t be feeding your pet, regardless of what you’ve seen other dogs being fed.
 And remember that every dog will have its own individual reaction to one food source or another.
 Certainly pay close attention if your pooch has an unsettled stomach, diarrhea, vomiting, or any other such symptom, and keep tabs on what’s going into his or her mouth—not always an easy task, but an important one.

-Elli is a HUGE dog and cat lover and spends her time skiing, fishing, playing tennis, and enjoying the outdoors in Salt Lake City, Utah.
+Elli Bishop is a huge dog and cat lover and spends her time skiing, fishing, playing tennis, and enjoying the outdoors in Salt Lake City, Utah.
 In her free time, she writes for In Good Measure, a blog about family life, home safety, and wellness.